n0shake/blog/content/blog/cracking-fb-2/index.md

 ---
-title: Cracking the Facebook Engineer Interview (2/2)
+title: cracking the facebook engineer interview (2/2)
 date: "2020-02-12T22:40:32.169Z"
 description: Time for the onsite.
 ---